 State and federal laws prohibit the take of special status species and their habitats except where incidental take permits have been issued.
-When issuing incidental take permits, state and federal agencies must ensure that the impacts of the take are minimized and mitigated to the maximum extent possible and ensure that the take will not appreciably reduce the likelihood of the survival and recovery of the species.
-Because these animal species are protected by state and/or federal ESAs, impacts to them would be considered potentially significant but are not expected to be at a substantial level.
+When issuing incidental take permits, State and federal agencies must ensure that the impacts of the take are minimized and mitigated to the maximum extent possible and ensure that the take will not appreciably reduce the likelihood of the survival and recovery of the species.
+Because these animal species are protected by State and/or federal ESAs, impacts to them would be considered potentially significant but are not expected to be at a substantial level.
 If these species are present during activities such as monitoring, assessment, ground disturbance, construction, and operation and maintenance activities associated with the potential projects, it could conceivably result in direct impacts to special status species including the following:

 Direct loss of a sensitive species.